-5. This article supersedes our criteria article "Methodology And Assumptions: Standard & Poor's Standardizes Liquidity Descriptors For Global Corporate Issuers."
-It clarifies previous criteria by stating that, to receive an ICR of 'BBB-' or higher, a company's liquidity must be scored as "adequate," as we define the term, or stronger.
-Companies with a score that is "less than adequate," as we define the term, will not receive an ICR higher than 'BB+'; those with a "weak" score, as we define the term, will not receive an ICR higher than 'B-'.
-In addition, the characteristics of adequate liquidity have been amended for companies with an ICR of 'BBB-' or higher to use a shorter time horizon when assessing the effects of undrawn committed bank lines and debt maturities (see "Criteria Methodology: Business Risk/Financial Risk Matrix Expanded," published May 27, 2009).
+5. This article supersedes our criteria article "Methodology And Assumptions: Liquidity Descriptors For Global Corporate Issuers."
+It clarifies previous criteria by stating that, to receive an SACP (after applying all modifiers) of 'bbb-' or higher, we must assess a company's liquidity as "adequate," as we define the term, or stronger.
+Companies with an assessment that is "less than adequate," as we define the term, will not receive an SACP (after applying all modifiers) higher than 'bb+'; those with a "weak" assessment, as we define the term, will not receive an SACP (after applying all modifiers) higher than 'b-'.